arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Code Overview

-The goal of the example shown below is to configure and use the Modbus RTU communication protocol over the RS-485 interface between two Opta™ devices.
+The goal of the following example is to configure and use the Modbus RTU communication protocol over the RS-485 interface between two Opta™ devices.

 In the Client-Server protocol known as Modbus, the requesting device is known as the Modbus Client, and the device that will provide the requested information is known as the Modbus Server.
 While several Modbus Servers are allowed, only one Modbus Client is authorized.
 In this example, an Opta™ Client is in charge of writing and reading `Coil`, `Holding`, `Discrete Input`, and `Input` register values, while an Opta™ Server will poll for Modbus RTU requests and return the appropriate values.